-- This document gives guidance on the use of natural daylight via rooflights to provide compliance with Building Regulations L2 - Conservation of Fuel and Power for Buildings other than Dwellings as amended in 2010 - This document only applies to England and Wales.
-Technical Document F in Northern Ireland has a similar basis, whilst Scotland have their own Regulations under section 6; overall principles will be the same but the detail may vary. - This document covers both Approved Document L2A (ADL2A) which applies to New Work and Approved Document L2B (ADL2B) which applies to Repairs, Refurbishment and Extensions and should be read in conjunction with the authorised documents issued by the Department for Communities & Local Government (CLG). - Note that large extensions to existing buildings, where the total floor area of the extension is greater than 100m2 and greater than 25% of the total floor area of the existing building, are treated in the same way as new build and fall under the control of AD L2A - This Guidance does not cover Dwellings, or Approved Document L1 - Note that Dwellings relate to self contained units only.
+- This document gives guidance on the use of natural daylight via rooflights to provide compliance with Building Regulations L1 and L2 2010 - Conservation of Fuel and Power for Dwellings and Buildings other than Dwellings -as amended in 2013 - This document only applies to England.
+Technical Document F in Northern Ireland has a similar basis to England.
+Scotland have their own Regulations under section 6 - they require a 43% reduction in emissions for non-domestic buildings from October 2015, but the documents are not available until November 2014.
+Wales, for the first time has moved away from the England Regulations, for non-domestic aiming for a greater reduction in CO2 emissions c.f.
+Part L 2010.
+Extensions will require improvements to walls and roofs, but windows remain unchanged.
+The Welsh Regulations come into effect in July 2014. - This document covers both Approved Document L2A (ADL2A) which applies to New Work for non-domestic buildings, Approved Document L2B (ADL2B) - Repairs, Refurbishment and Extensions to non-domestic buildings, and for the first time NARM have included comment on Part L1A & B for Domestic Buildings. - Note that large extensions to existing buildings, where the total floor area of the extension is greater than 100m2 and greater than 25% of the total floor area of the existing building, are treated in the same way as new build and fall under the control of AD L2A. - Note that Dwellings relate to self contained units only.
 However, buildings exclusively containing Rooms for Residential Purposes such as nursing homes, and student accommodation or similar, are not considered as dwellings and therefore such buildings come under the control of ADL2 - Buildings that fall outside the requirements of Part L, e.g. unheated agricultural buildings, are not covered by this document.
 Industrial sites, workshops and agricultural buildings with low energy demand for heating or cooling are exempt from the Part L Regulations.
 Note that warehouses (for example) with a low energy demand are not exempt since they are not buildings in the exempt category.